List of books in The Railway Series: Duck and the Diesel Engine

-Duck has settled in well on the Island of Sodor, so much so that the other engines are getting a little tired of his know-it-all attitude and new-found pride in the Great Western Railway following a visit from the City of Truro.
-They are pleased when a smooth-talking diesel engine – simply known as Diesel – arrives to help out.
+Duck has settled in well on Sodor, so much so that the other engines are getting a little tired of his know-it-all attitude and new-found pride on the Great Western Railway following a visit from the City of Truro.
+They are pleased when a smooth-talking diesel – simply known as Diesel – visits to help out.
 When Duck shows him up, Diesel vows revenge, and starts spreading malicious lies about Duck (forcing him to be sent away).
 Luckily, the Fat Controller has a plan to clear Duck's name.